top of page

 How will Southshore Fund the Growing Mandatory Redemptions?

-Actual Values and Debt Amortization.png
+Actual Values and Debt Amortization comparison

 While mandatory sinking fund redemptions increase annually, the Arapahoe County Assessor reevaluates home values every two years.
 In the bond agreement, D.A.
 Davidson assumes a 2% increase in home values every two years.